Nicokirr/PPRequestAnalyzer/Docs/Install-2_Solution.md

 ## Data collection
 All these parameters have default values that should fit most tenants.

+If you have installed a V1.x version of this tool, you need to check the variable *RA-CollectAllDaysAtNextRun* is set to **False / No**

-You may want to see how to adjust them if :
+Otherwise, you may want to see how to adjust them if :
 - you have a very large tenant (>100k active users) as the size brings challenges to collect efficiently the data.
 - you want to optimize data collection for your tenant size. (can reduce run time and get latest data earlier)
 - you are curious and want to understand how this works